 Meeting Schedule: Our general membership meetings are held every other month on the first Wednesday of the month (February, April, etc.).
 Our chapter board meetings are held on the first Thursday in alternating months.

 Meeting Time: 4:00pm - 6:00pm.

-Meeting Location: General membership meetings rotate among member farms.
+Meeting Location: General membership meetings rotate among member farms, with farm tours and locavore potlucks.
 Board meetings are held at Hana Tropicals Oasis.

 President, Mikala Minn, was born and raised in Hana, Maui.
 Currently employed as Volunteer Coordinator/Outreach Education at Mahele Farm (Hana’s Community Farm), a project of Ma Ka Hana Ka ‘Ike and Kahanu Garden.
 Acting President of HFUU Hana Chapter since October 2015.
 Food Review writer for Hanaside News.

 Member Chair, Terry Kristiansen, has lived in Nahiku for over 25 years, enjoys farming vegetables and supplying Hana with fresh cage-free eggs from happy chickens.
 With horticulturist husband, they operate a vacation rental and provide tours of their botanical collection.

 Director, Matthew Van Paepeghem, is the manager at Mama'alawe Farms where they mainly focus on fruit and have over 30 varieties of fruit trees primarily focused on Durian and Citrus.
 At Mama'alawe Farms we do everything organically and hope to be in full production in the next few years.
 Matthew has been at the farm for the last 8 years after the previous 15 years in corporate sales.